tom-seddon/beeb/bin/README.md

 # ssd_extract

-Python 3 script that converts a SSD or DSD disc image into a folder of .inf files suitable for use with BeebLink.
+Convert a SSD or DSD disc image into a folder of .inf files suitable for use with BeebLink.
 Supply name of disk on command line; it will create a BeebLink-compatible folder in the same folder, named after the disc image.
 Alternatively, specify `-0` or `-2` to have it output files from side 0 or 2 straight into the folder specified.

 Specify the `-b` switch to have it find tokenized BBC BASIC files, convert them to text with `BBCBasicToText.py`, and save them to a